 Food Hygiene Legislation

-You must comply with the rules set out in the food hygiene legislation (Regulation 852/2004/EC), irrespective of the size or type of business.
-This legislation sets out rules on food hygiene, both specific rules and more general requirements, including premises layout, temperature control, HACCP, equipment, transport, waste, personal hygiene and training.
+You must comply with the rules set out in the food hygiene legislation (Regulation 852/2004/EC).
+This is applicable irrespective of the size or type of business.
+This legislation sets out rules and general requirements on food hygiene including:

 There are several guidance documents on the above legislation which you may find helpful.